jcaip/jcaip.github.io/_posts/2019-04-04-Building-R.md

 But here we run into a problem, as this operation is only defined if $m \leq n$.
 To get around this, we'll expand $\mathbb{N}$ to $\mathbb{Z}$.

 The main takeaway here is that we have $\mathbb{N}$, defined from 0 to infinity, and we have several operators (addition, inequality, and multiplication) defined for these numbers.
-We'd really like a subtraction operation, to solve any equation $y = a + b$ given $y, b$ and there seems to be a clear definition for one, but it's not defined for $y \leq b$, so we'd like to expand the naturals to the integers, such that this subtraction relation is defined $\forall y, b \in \mathbb{Z}$.
+We'd really like a subtraction operation, to solve any equation $y = a + b$ given $y, b$ and there seems to be a clear definition for one, but it's not defined for $y \leq b$, so we'd like to expand the naturals.

 # The Integers $\mathbb{Z}$